advertisement...

 55 Plus Communities in Connecticut

-Welcome to Sleepy Hollow Hills, an active adult community that’s as enchanting as it sounds.
+Welcome to Sleepy Hollow Hills, an active adult community as enchanting as it sounds.
 Nestled between wooded hills and the shore village of Niantic, they offer four different home styles ranging in size between 1,600 and 2,200 square feet.
-Each home, regardless of the model, comes with a master bedroom suite and first floor laundry room.
+Each home, regardless of the model, comes with a master bedroom suite and first-floor laundry room.
 The town of Niantic has culture, art, and music in spades.
 From performances at the Ivoryton Playhouse to walks at McCook Point Park, there’s no shortage of recreational opportunities.

 Free Senior Resources

-Ultimate Guide to Bathroom Safety Cover
+Ultimate Guide to Retirement Communities

-Ultimate Guide to Bathroom Safety
+The Ultimate Guide to Retirement Communities

 Get The Guide